openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

 Please note that this setup does not work for ISPConfig 3!
 It is valid for ISPConfig 2 only! (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/Logo-PlanetSUSE.png)Planet SUSE

+â€œ

 [Kohei Yoshida: mdds 0.5.2
         released](http://kohei.us/2011/03/28/mdds-0-5-2-released/)

-I™m happy to announce that version 0.5.2 of [Multi-Dimensional Data Structure
+Iâ€™m happy to announce that version 0.5.2 of [Multi-Dimensional Data Structure
         (mdds)](http://code.google.com/p/multidimalgorithm/) is available for download from the link below.

 [http://multidimalgorithm.googlecode.com/files/mdds_0.5.2.tar.bz2](http://multidimalgorithm.googlecode.com/files/mdds_0.5.2.tar.bz2)

 This is a bug fix release.
 I would like to thank David Tardon for fixing several important
-      bugs as well as implementing some new API™s for flat_segment_tree.
+      bugs as well as implementing some new APIâ€™s for flat_segment_tree.
 In fact, the majority of changes between 0.5.1 and 0.5.2 are from David.

 Here is the run-down of the major changes since 0.5.1: